Brain-inspired Computational Intelligence via Predictive Coding

 \section{Introduction}

-The machine learning community is developing and producing models that push the boundaries of the field on a weekly basis.
-In the last year alone, we have witnessed considerable breakthroughs in the fields of generative artificial intelligence (AI) \cite{rombach2022high,imagen,ho2022imagen,dalle2}, game playing \cite{cicero,stratego}, and text-generation \cite{touvron2023llama,chen2021evaluating, brown20}.
-These results reflect over a decade of advances in the field, made possible by the joint effort of tens of thousands of researchers and engineers who have built on the seminal work of Krizhevsky et al.\ on ImageNet \cite{Krizhevsky2012} to improve the performance of deep artificial neural networks trained with the error backpropagation algorithm \cite{rumelhart1986learning}.
-Research and application domains that have been most significantly impacted include \emph{image recognition} \cite{Krizhevsky2012,he2016deep,dosovitskiy2020vit,mixer}, \emph{speech recognition} \cite{deng2013}, \emph{game playing} \cite{silver17,moravvcik2017deepstack,vinyals2019grandmaster}, and \emph{natural language understanding} \cite{Vaswani17,devlin-etal-2019-bert,brown20}.
+The machine learning community is developing and producing models that push the boundaries of the field on a weekly basis: we have witnessed considerable breakthroughs in the fields of generative artificial intelligence (AI) \cite{rombach2022high,imagen,ho2022imagen,dalle2}, game playing \cite{cicero,stratego}, and text-generation \cite{touvron2023llama,chen2021evaluating, brown20}.
+These results reflect over a decade of advances in the field, made possible by the joint effort of tens of thousands of researchers and engineers who have built on seminal work \cite{ciregan2012multi,Krizhevsky2012} in order to improve the performance of deep artificial neural networks trained with the error backpropagation algorithm \cite{linnainmaa1970representation,rumelhart1986learning}.
 It may thus come as a surprise that research on alternative training methods for machine learning is more active than ever, with many works often co-authored by the same scientists who pioneered backpropagation-based schemes \cite{bengio2015towards,scellier17,hinton2022forward,zador2022toward}.